 Lifestyle changes can help you feel better and even boost fertility.
 Here's what to know.

-Practicing a good diet
+Practicing a fertility-boosting diet

-Nutrition can make a meaningful impact on your fertility.
-Numerous infertility cases — 20 to 30%, according to Tamsin Jordan, a registered dietician — could benefit from better dietar choices.
 You can also navigate and improve certain health conditions, like PCOS, prediabetes, type 2 diabetes, celiac disease, and hypothalamic amenorrhea, through specific diet and eating choices.

 So, what should you eat to boost your fertility?